Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 - **Map services**, the map area;
 - **Contexts menu**, a menu used to switch among predefined search;
-- **Data Services panel**, a panel showing all info about the current search and the saved results.
+- **Data services panel**, a panel showing all info about the current search and the saved results.
 This panel is splitted in more sub panels, shown only one at a time to improve focus and usability:

    - **Search Panel**
    - **Results Panel**